amansahil/Minuz-Trivia/README.md

 <b>These instructions assume you have node installed</b>

-Step 1 : Download code, open the file in the terminal and run <code>npm install</code> to get necessary npm modules
+Step 1 : Download the code, open the file in a terminal and run <code>npm install</code> to get necessary npm modules

 Step 2 : Install expo from : https://docs.expo.io/versions/latest/introduction/installation.html